Freezer Garden Meals Webinar

 Are there any veggies you don’t have to blanch?

 Blanching is a wonderful way to preserve the vibrant colors, nutrients, and texture of our garden favorites.
 It’s an extra step, but it’s definitely worth it.
-This being said, there are a couple of veggies that don’t need to be blanched.
-Sweet and hot peppers, ginger, onions, turmeric root, and raw tomatoes all don't require blanching.
-This being said, if you would like skinless tomatoes, you still have to dip the tomatoes in a boiling water bath.
-In fact, I find the best kinds of tomatoes to freeze are when they are already cooked!
+However, there are a couple of veggies that don’t need to be blanched.
+Sweet and hot peppers, ginger, onions, and turmeric root can be directly placed in the freezer.
+Tomatoes don't need to be blanched but I find the best kinds of tomatoes to freeze are when they are already cooked!
 You can learn more about preserving tomatoes here.